monieelyse/monieelyse/README.md

 💻 cloud application developer in the works 》 Microsoft MSSA #CCAD18 《

-🩶 i'm fond of many languages, but c++ will always be my first love
+ღ i'm fond of many languages, but c++ will always be my first love ღ

 ⌨️ favorite platform to write code: MS Word first-- i know, brutal-- then, repl.it, c++ shell, VS Studio.